Andrew Benintendi Preview, Player Props: White Sox vs. Rockies

 Andrew Benintendi At The Plate

-- Among the qualified batters in MLB, he ranks 44th in batting average, 53rd in on-base percentage, and 127th in slugging.
+- He ranks 50th in batting average, 60th in on base percentage, and 130th in slugging among the qualifying hitters in MLB.

-- In 108 games played this season, he has gone deep in just two of them.
+- In 109 games played this year, he has hit a homer in just two of them.

-- Benintendi has had at least one RBI in 24.1% of his games this season (26 of 108), with more than one RBI five times (4.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Benintendi has had an RBI in 26 games this season (23.9%), including five multi-RBI outings (4.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.